uxmohamed/cadie-legecy/SETUP.md

 # Vault Setup Guide

-This guide will help you set up the Vault read-it-later application with Supabase and Clerk authentication.
+This guide will help you set up the Vault read-it-later application with Supabase authentication.

 ## Prerequisites

 - Node.js 18+ installed
 - A Supabase account (free tier works)
-- A Clerk account (free tier works)

 ## Step 1: Install Dependencies